 Since stormwater never goes to a treatment plant, raw sewage from a sanitary sewer overflow can contaminate our waterways.
-Depending on the level of contamination, beaches may need to be closed to protect human health, or fish can die from ingesting the such as a soup can, and 2 store it in the freezer.
-Once solidified, 3 toss the can into the garbage.
+Depending on the level of contamination, beaches may need to be closed to protect human health, or fish can die from ingesting the dirty water.